catdeal3r/fibreglass/README.md

 > This project is in very early stages, so expect many bugs.

 ## Features
+- *Smooth* animations (thanks failed)
+- Clean but functional bar
+- Bspwm config with all the basic fixes you need.

+## Featuring
 - **Distro** -> Fedora 41
 - **WM** -> bspwm
 - **Shell** -> zsh